 - Remember: A person who has a disability isn't necessarily chronically sick or unhealthy.
 He or she is often just disabled.

 A person is not a condition, so avoid describing a person as such.
 Don't present someone as "an epileptic" or "a post polio."
 Instead, say "a person with epilepsy" or "a person who has had polio."

 - Don't feel obligated to act as a caregiver to people with disabilities.
 Offer assistance, but wait until your offer is accepted before you help.
 Listen to any instructions the person may have.

 - Leaning on a person's wheelchair is similar to leaning or hanging on a person. it is considered annoying and rude.
 The chair is part of one's personal body space.
 Don't hang on it.

 - Share the same social courtesies with people with disabilities that you would share with someone else.
 If you shake hands with people you meet, offer your hand to everyone you meet, regardless of disability.
 If the person is unable to shake your hand, he or she will tell you.

 - When offering assistance to a person with a visual impairment, allow that person to take your arm.
 This will enable you to guide, rather than propel or lead the person.
-Use specific directions, such as "left one-hundred feet" or "right two yards" when directing a person with a visual impairment.
+Use specific directions, such as "left in 100 feet" or "right in two yards" when directing a person with a visual impairment.

-- When speaking about people with disabilities, emphasize achievements, abilities, and individual qualities.
-Portray them as they are in real life: as parents, employees, business owners, etc.
+- When speaking about people with disabilities, emphasize achievements, abilities and individual qualities.
+Portray them as they are in real life: parents, employees, business owners, etc.

 - When talking to a person who has a physical disability or a developmental disability, speak directly to that person.
-Don't speak to that person through a companion or refer to him/her in the third person while in his/her presence.
+Don't speak to that person through a companion or refer to him or her in the third person while in his or her presence.
 For people who communicate through sign language, speak to them, not to the interpreter.

 - When talking to a person in a wheelchair for more than a few minutes, place yourself at eye level with that person.
 This will spare both of you a sore neck.